hhu-bsinfo/dxapps/dxa-masterslave/README.md

 # DXApp Master-Slave example and template
-This application provides a minimal Master-Slave example.
-The master executes two tasks ((InitTask and ComputeTask) on all slaves in super steps.
-The ComputeTask is started after all slaves have finished the InitTask.
-After all slaves have finished the ComputeTask, the master retrieves and prints the results of the slaves by retrieving the HeadChunk (storing results computed on a slave) registered by each slave in the naming service.
-Each slave uses its NodeID as a name for its HeadChunk which is unique thus avoiding naming collisions.
-In the InitTask, the slaves create a very basic chained list using chunks (NodeChunk) and register the head (HeadChunk) of the list in the naming service.
+This application provides a minimal Master-Slave example for a embarrassingly parallel distributed computation.
+This means there are no data dependencies between computations.
+Each slave creates a chained list of integers, calculates the sum of all list elements, and stores its local sum in the head of the list which is registered in the naming service.
+The master prints out the results of each slave by accessing the heads registered in the naming service.

+In DXRAM, the master only controls tasks and does not execute tasks itself.
+In this example, the master executes two
+tasks: `InitTask` and `ComputeTask` - on all slaves in super steps.
+The latter is realized within the example code - the master waits for all slaves to finish the `InitTask` before it starts the `ComputeTask`.

+Within the `InitTask`, each slave creates a chained list using chunks (`NodeChunk` storing an integer) and registers the head (`HeadChunk`) of the list in the naming service.
+Each slave uses its NodeID as the name for its `HeadChunk` which is unique in order to avoid name collisions.

-In the ComputeTask, the slaves sum up the values of all entries in their local list and store the result in their HeadChunk.
-The master does not execute tasks but only controls them.
+The master fires the `ComputeTask` after all slaves have finished the `InitTask`.
+As written above all slaves compute the sum of all entries in their local list.
+The result is stored in the `HeadChunk` which was already registered in the naming service by the `InitTask`.

+After all slaves have finished the `ComputeTask`, the master fetches the results from each `HeadChunk` using the naming service.

 ## Compiling
 The application requires the development version of DXRAM.
 To compile athe application, simply run the *build.sh* script